The Grand Pecking Order

 Eventually, the release of this album was supported by a brief tour of North America.
-The band played a one-off reunion show at Bonnaroo on June 16, 2006.

 Reception

-Allmusic gave the album praise, remarking "It would be a difficult task to even find three musicians with voices as uniquely dissimilar as those of Trey Anastasio, Les Claypool, and Stewart Copeland, much less attempt to effectively fuse them together within the same band -- and yet, this is precisely what Oysterhead manages to pull off on their debut album."
-They clarified that "the characteristic trademarks of each member are still firmly in place -- Anastasio's fluid guitar passages, Claypool's monstrous low-end bass tone, and Copeland's deft hi-hat and cymbal work -- but unlike many albums by previous supergroups[...] the musicians seem to be carefully listening and playing off of one another at all times -- and enjoying themselves doing so."
+Allmusic praised the album, remarking, "It would be a difficult task to even find three musicians with voices as uniquely dissimilar as those of Trey Anastasio, Les Claypool, and Stewart Copeland, much less attempt to effectively fuse them together within the same band – and yet, this is precisely what Oysterhead manages to pull off on their debut album."
+They clarified that "the characteristic trademarks of each member are still firmly in place – Anastasio's fluid guitar passages, Claypool's monstrous low-end bass tone, and Copeland's deft hi-hat and cymbal work – but unlike many albums by previous supergroups[...] the musicians seem to be carefully listening and playing off of one another at all times – and enjoying themselves doing so."

 Track listing

 All songs, unless otherwise noted, are music: Trey Anastasio, Les Claypool, and Stewart Copeland; lyrics: Anastasio and Claypool.